Department of Radiology

 The Department of Radiology’s strong research programs in ultrasound, MRI, computer-aided diagnosis, and physics offer a multimodality approach to the study and diagnosis of breast disease.

-- Fellows complete at least one research project during the year.
+- Fellows complete one research project during the year.
 They often present at a national radiology meeting.

 - Non-clinical time is given to fellows involved in research investigations.